ulixee/secret-agent/README.md

+## SecretAgent 2.0 === Hero

+> :bell: SecretAgent 2.0 is named "[Hero](https://github.com/ulixee/hero)" and currently in alpha testing.
+We're ready for developers to begin to switch over - it's a pretty easy transition ([migration guide](https://ulixee.org/docs/hero/help/migration-guide)).
+Follow along with development of Hero [here](https://github.com/ulixee/hero) or check out the latest npm packages `@ulixee/hero-fullstack`.

+---

 # SecretAgent

 SecretAgent is a web browser that's built for scraping.

 - [x] **Built for scraping** - it's the first modern headless browsers designed specifically for scraping instead of just automated testing.
 - [x] **Designed for web developers** - We've recreated a fully compliant DOM directly in NodeJS allowing you bypass the headaches of previous scraper tools.